x5e/gink/javascript/markdown/index.md

 ```

 # Examples
-All examples will need a store and GinkInstance:
+All examples will need a store and `GinkInstance`:
 ```ts
 import { IndexedDbStore, GinkInstance } from "../implementation";